cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 Otherwise just merge the new values into your existing file.

 <b>SSH keys</b> can be used to access a backend host which supports it (since ccl-maven-plugin version 3.3 and whitenoise-maven-plugin version 2.6).
 The ccl-keyFile property should only be supplied if using SSH key authentication.
-In that case, the public key file must reside in the same directory and have the same name as the private key file but with a .pub extension.
+In that case, the value should be the full path to the private key file using `/` as the path separator and the public key file must reside in the same directory and have the same name as the private key file but with a .pub extension.
 The private key can be passphrase protected.
 The configured password for the backend host (via hostCredentialsId or hostPassword) will be used for the passphrase.
 See [linode.com][linode] or [ssh.com] for an explanation of SSH public/private keys and setting them up.